vivekmaru36/RFID_CMS/README.md

 14) Implement RFID form with user location and IP address retrieval and storing them
 15) using mongo cloud rather than local
 16) Extend rfid_h schema to include 'foundInCollection' and 'details' fields for RFID search results
+17) Handled attendance for everyone including anonyomous with respect to lec

 # changes :